Counterfactually Fair Conformal Prediction: INTRODUCTION

 Counterfactual fairness (CF), introduced by \citet{kusner2017counterfactual}, is an individual-level fairness notion that requires a predictor's output to remain invariant under counterfactual changes to protected attributes.
 There are several strategies to design CF predictors. \citet{kusner2017counterfactual} propose to learn a predictor only on the features that are not descendants of the protected attribute $A$ in the causal graph. \citet{zuo2023counterfactually} propose a method that achieves CF by mixing representations of factual and counterfactual instances before feeding to a predictor. \citet{zhou2024counterfactual} propose a method that combines both factual and counterfactual predictions weighted by the probability of the corresponding protected attribute value. \citet{di2020counterfactual,garg2019counterfactual} study regularizers that penalize differences in predictions between factual and counterfactual instances.
 These methods focus on point predictors, while we extend CF to set-valued predictors and design a conformal prediction procedure that enforces this property.

-\paragraph{Paper organization.} In Section~\ref{sec:background}, we review background on conformal prediction.
+\paragraph{Paper organization.} The rest of the paper is organized as follows.
+In Section~\ref{sec:background}, we review background on conformal prediction.
 Section~\ref{sec:problem} introduces counterfactual fairness, first for point predictors and then extended to prediction sets.
 In Section~\ref{sec:method}, we present our CF-CP method, discuss its computational properties, and establish theoretical guarantees.
 Section~\ref{sec:experiments} reports empirical results on synthetic and real datasets.
 We conclude in Section~\ref{sec:conclusion}.

-\section{Background: Conformal Prediction}
+\section{BACKGROUND: CONFORMAL PREDICTION}

 \paragraph{Notation and Setup.} We consider observed features $X \in \mathcal{X}$, a protected attribute $A \in \mathcal{A}$, and a label $Y \in \mathcal{Y}$.
 Throughout the paper, we assume $\mathcal{A}$ is finite (e.g., binary or categorical).
 We write a (possibly randomized) predictor as $\hat{f}:\mathcal{X}\times\mathcal{A}\to\mathcal{S}$, where $\mathcal{S}=\mathbb{R}$ for regression or $\mathcal{S}=\Delta^{K-1}$ for $K$-class classification.
 A \emph{prediction set} procedure maps $(X,A)$ to a subset $\mathcal{C}(X,A)\subseteq\mathcal{Y}$.